 Glycine, which is the simplest amino acid and only has a hydrogen atom as its side chain.
 Due to its simple structure, glycine can easily penetrate plant tissue and is a good source of plant-available nitrogen (Amino Acids, 2007).

 Tryptophan, which is a precursor to Indole Acetic Acid (IAA), a plant growth hormone that stimulates lateral root growth (Moe, 2013).
-IAA is the natural analogue to the synthetic plant hormone indole butyric acid (IBA), which is commonly found in rooting hormones.
+IAA and IBA are the natural analogue to the synthetic plant hormone 1-Naphthaleneacetic acid (NAA), which is commonly found in rooting hormones.

 Proline, which has been shown to enhance stress tolerance and is correlated with increased plant growth and yield (Ashraf and Foolad, 2007).